 Force Password Change

 This is also relatively easy if you are comfortable with PhpMyAdmin and SQL.
-WordPress won’t let someone log in if their password is blank so you can force everyone to change their password by updating ALL passwords to nothing.
-When a user tries to login it will deny them and they will have to use the lost/forgot password feature of WordPress to reset it.
+Wordpress won’t let someone log in if their password is blank so you can force everyone to change their password by updating ALL passwords to nothing.
+When a user tries to login it will deny them and they will have to use the lost/forgot password feature of Wordpress to reset it.

 You will need to check what your database prefix is (this is in your wp-config.php) and then run the following command in PhpMyAdmin on your wordpress database.